About this course

 Find out more about our Admissions Policy.

-Over the 3 years, you'll gain an extensive core knowledge of your 2 main subjects, plus the opportunity to follow up your own interests in more depth.
+Over the 3 years, you'll gain an extensive core knowledge of your 2 main subjects.
+You can also follow your own interests in more depth.

 You don't need to choose your modules when you apply.
 Your academic tutor will help you to customise your course.